 Can my child wear contact lenses?

-Many young patients can begin wearing contact lenses instead of glasses by age 10 or 12, but each child is different.
-Children receive contact lens handling and insertion and removal (I&R) training to make sure they are comfortable with contact lenses before they leave our office.
+Based on maturity, between the ages of 10 or 12, but children can begin wearing contact lenses.
+Your child will receive contact lens handling and insertion and removal (I&R) training to make sure they are comfortable with contact lenses before leaving the office.